EJHENNELLY/EJHennelly/README.md

 ## Professional Summary

-I am a motivated and results-driven professional with over 4 years of experience in risk management and consultative client engagement.
-I am proficient in partnering with enterprise stakeholders to manage risk, achieve compliance, and implement actionable mitigation strategies.
-CompTIA Security+ certified, I have developed expertise in security frameworks (NIST 800, ISO 27001, SOC 2) and hands-on technical experience with SIEM tools and network monitoring and analysis.
+I am a motivated and certified professional with over 4 years of experience in client engagement, project management, and incident response.
+I have a proven ability to analyze business needs and requirements, collaborate across teams to develop solutions, prepare proposals, and communicate complex concepts in a clear and convincing manner.

+I am a self-starter, who has worked many long nights to obtain tech certifications that prove my ability to be an asset to your team.
+My certifications include CompTIA Security + CE, Google's Cybersecurity Professional Certificate, and TryHackMe's Security Engineer Path.
+I am currently pursuing the AWS Certified Solutions Architect Associate and will update my resume soon to include it.

 Throughout my career, I've honed the ability to lead consultative discussions with high-net-worth individuals and C-Suite executives to identify their vulnerabilities and priorities.
 I am adept at resolving complex challenges by combining technical expertise with exceptional communication and strategic planning skills.

-I am looking for new challenges and career growth.
-I will bring a self-starter mindset, enthusiasm to learn, and a drive to solve complex problems to your team.
+I am an adaptable and energetic team player who is eager to thrive in a fast paced environment.

 ## Objective

-I am looking forward to transitioning into the field of cybersecurity.
+I am looking for the opportunity to solve new challenges and grow my career.

-I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my Cybersecurity training and on my own.
+I have developed a portfolio showcasing various tasks and projects completed during my Cybersecurity training and on my own.
 The items included in this portfolio have provided insights into:
-- Frameworks and controls that inform security operations
+- Creating a resume website using HTML, JS, and CSS
+- Building End-to-End Serverless web applications with AWS
 - Performing security assessments and IT system/process audits
-- Compliance and Risk Management
 - SIEM tools for cybersecurity
-- Programming for cybersecurity tasks
+- Programming and automation for cybersecurity tasks
 - Detecting and responding to incidents using an intrusion detection system
 - Performing packet capture and analysis
 - Gaining hands-on experience with Python, Linux, and SQL